munificent/craftinginterpreters/book/parsing-expressions.md

 Getting them to come to your language requires a big leap.
 The smaller you can make that chasm, the more people will be willing to cross it.
-But you can't *always* stick to history, or your language won't have anything new and compelling to get people to *want* to jump over.
+But you can't *always* stick to history, or your language won't have anything new and compelling to give people a *reason* to jump over.

 </div>